 If your child's application for a place at Stanwick Academy is unsuccessful, you have the right to appeal to an independent panel, which will be convened by the North Northamptonshire Council Education Appeals panel.
-You should contact NNC For more information and to submit an appeal, parents/carers should visit the School Admissions Appeals pages of the NNC website: <a href="https://example.com/Appeals-pages-p
+You should contact NNC For more information and to submit an appeal, parents/carers should visit the School Admissions Appeals pages of the NNC website: Appeal a school place | North Northamptonshire Council (northnorthants.gov.uk)

-Appeals must be lodged by the deadline of 18 May 2023 and will be heard within 40 school days of the appeals closing date.
+Appeals must be lodged by the deadline of 18 May 2024 and will be heard within 40 school days of the appeals closing date.
 No deadline is applicable for appeals for in year applications.